 - Organize spools of thread by colors of the rainbow using the free downloads chart above

-- Place threads back in the center of the drawer in rainbow order
+- Threads are placed in the center of the drawer in rainbow order

-- Place pins, needles, button, hooks, and seam rippers on the left
+- Pins, needles, button, hooks, and seam rippers are placed on the left

-- Place scissors, measuring tools, and chalk pencils on the right
+- Scissors, measuring tools, and chalk pencils are placed on the right

 - Shop at Dollar Tree for containers (get extras so you can play and get the right fit)

 - Play with containers in the drawer while seeing that all the supplies fit into the containers neatly

 If you do not already have dividers in your drawers consider plastic shoe boxes to create compartments and then place smaller boxes inside the shoe box.
 Make sure the shoebox will fit into the drawer before you spend a great deal of time finding what fits into the shoeboxes.

 A sewing drawer is a different way of sewing organization but I promise it will make your life so much easier.